 Author: Steve Bennett

 * Distance athletes should aim to develop the ability to relax when running at race pace.
-The focus should be on running quietly over the ground and with minimal effort from the upper body.
+The focus should be on running quietly over the ground with minimal effort from the upper body.

 * The athlete should not try to lean forward ( a very slight lean in fine.)

-* Arms should be held with relaxed and the main focus of effort should be a downward & backward stroke.
+* Arms should be relaxed and the main focus of effort should be a downward & backward stroke.
 They should also not move very far forward from the body (as this causes athletes to overstride late in the race)

 Some sessions to improve performance in the 800m are: